-As a large biological resource center, the DSMZ receives deposits into the collection from dozens of countries and sends biological material out to nearly a hundred countries.
-In addition, many of our on-going research projects involve international collaborations.
-As a result, over the last ten or more years, we have worked hard to ensure compliance with international legal frameworks that govern use and transfer of biological material (genetic resources), in particular, the UN Convention on Biological Diversity (CBD) and, more recently, the Nagoya Protocol.
-In particular, we were the first registered collection in the EU under EU-implementing legislation, Regulation (EU) No 511/2014.
+As a large biological resource center, the DSMZ receives deposits into the collection from dozens of countries, sends biological material out to nearly a hundred countries, and many of our on-going research projects involve international collaborations.
+As a leading research infrastructure in Europe, we work to ensure compliance with international legal frameworks that govern use and transfer of biological material (genetic resources), in particular, the UN Convention on Biological Diversity (CBD) and its Nagoya Protocol, under which the DSMZ became the first registered collection under Regulation (EU) No 511/2014.

 The Department of Science Policy & Internationalisation:

 - Conducts academic research tailored to address open questions in national and international policymaking with a particular emphasis on fair and equitable benefit-sharing.

 - Brings scientific results and empirical evidence from (micro)biological diversity into the policy arena.

 - Provides in-house expertise on scientific strategy, policy, ethics and management.